CMU-313/fall-2021-hw4-shrimp-gang/README.md

 ## Testing the Model
 Automatic testing is done via the bash script in Github actions.
 The tests encompass both expected results and API effectiveness.
 A github actions task is run that does multiple requests on our predict endpoint expecting zeroes and ones for qualified and unqualified students.

+If users want to test the model locally simply deploy as above and run the `./test_script.sh` command in the top level directory